-The above program show an assertion of incompatible type, causing an error and a compatible type in the second step.
+The above program shows an assertion of incompatible type, causing an error and a compatible type in the second step.

-Python is most popular language used widely by most of the developers.
-Whereas julia is launched very recently in 2012 which is much younger than python.
-But many developers are likely to use julia as it is catching on quickly, considering the rankings by redmonk.
+Python is the most popular language used widely by most developers.
+Whereas Julia is launched very recently in 2012 which is much younger than python.
+But many developers are likely to use Julia as it is catching on quickly, considering the rankings by a red monk.

 Faster by default.
 JIT compilation and JIT type declarations imply it can frequently beat “pure”, Python.
 With the means of external libraries, optimizations with tools such as Cython, third party JIT compilers python can be made faster, but Julia was designed to be faster right out from the gate.

-Python is a general purpose computing language that's simple to learn, and which has become a leading language for scientific computing.
-Some of reasons might still make python a best choice for data science work:
+Python is a general-purpose computing language that's simple to learn, and which has become a leading language for scientific computing.
+Some of the reasons might still make python the best choice for data science work:

 More third-party packages.
-The broad usage of python’s culture of custom packages remains a biggest interests of the language.
+The broad usage of python’s culture of custom packages remains the biggest interest of the language.
 Julia’s relative newness resembles the culture of software surrounding is still small.

-Python’s advantage of large community.
-A language is nowhere without the support of active and large community around it.
-The community of julia is enthusiastic and gradually growing, but is still a small size of the python community.
+Python’s advantage of a large community.
+A language is nowhere without the support of an active and large community around it.
+The community of Julia is enthusiastic and gradually growing but is still small size of the python community.

 Data visualization is one of the important aspect of julia.
 The plotting software helps to maintain a balance between simplicity and features, speed, and a static and dynamic interface.
 Some packages maintain a constant display whereas others make real-time updates.